-4.2.
-Robot - Vision server communication
+4.2 Robot - Vision server communication

-The application runs two communications threads a TCP/IP server and has also a serial communication thread.
-Both threads have the same role, they are listening and if they receive an acquisition request, they initialize the execution of the AdeptSight sequence, returning three numbers specifying the position and orientation of the plate (X, Y in mm, and the angle in degrees).
+The application runs two communication threads; a TCP/IP server and also has a serial communication thread.
+Both threads have the same role to listen.
+If they receive an acquisition request they initialize the execution of the AdeptSight sequence, returning three numbers specifying the position and orientation of the plate (X, Y in mm, and the angle in degrees).
 The position and orientation is specified relative to the calibration object.

-The requests are sent as ASCII characters, and they are of two types (i - information for debugging, or r - real requests), when the vision server receive a request the vision sequence is executed, the object is recognized based on the internal contours, and the values (X, Y and rotation) relative to the initial grasping point (from the calibration procedure) are computed and sent to the robot.
-In Fig. 7 it can be seen the output in a telnet window.
+The requests are sent as ASCII characters, and they are of two types (i - information for debugging, or r - real requests), when the vision server receives a request, the vision sequence is executed, the object is recognized based on the internal contours, and the values (X, Y and rotation) relative to the initial grasping point (from the calibration procedure) are computed and sent to the robot.
+In Figure 7 the output in a telnet window can be seen.